 October 25, 2004

-In June of 2004, Ben and Tim were able to briefly share the stage with Willie Nelson at the Shelburne Museum before his concert there.
-As they took the stage, a large banner was unfurled before the audience, bearing the slogan “Thank You Willie, Save the Family Farm”, along with the signatures of hundreds of Vermont teachers and students.
+The weekend was also highlighted by Ben and Tim briefly sharing the stage with Willie Nelson at the Shelbure Museum before his concert there.
 Accompanied by children and young adults, each touched by agriculture and bearing gifts for Willie, Ben and Tim thanked him for his work on the film and presented him with the first The Next Link: Building Sustainable Communities award.